 In February 2020 Yarra Council endorsed the roll out of a 4-bin waste and recycling service for the proposed date of June 2020.
 This was then deferred due to the budget impacts of coronavirus (COVID-19).

-The decision was then made to first roll out a 3-bin recycling service with separate glass collection in order to improve the quality of the recyclable material we collect, with the goal of rolling out the food and organics bin in 2021.
+The decision was then made to first roll out a 3-bin recycling service with separate glass collection in order to improve the quality of the recyclable material we collect.
+We are in the planning stages of the food and organic waste stream also known as FOGO.